sutterfellalab/MultiModalAnalysis/README.md

-# Multi Modal Analysis
+# Multi-Modal Analysis

-This repository contains a Python script designed for analysis tasks related to MMAnalysis.
-The script performs various data processing tasks including logging data selection, GIWAXS data selection, and PL data selection.
-It also allows for peak fitting and generates stacked plots.
+This repository contains a Python script designed for the analysis of multimodal in-situ data taken at beamline 12.3.2 of the Advanced Lightsource (ALS).
+The script performs various data processing tasks including timestamp-adjustment, data selection, peak fitting, and various ways of data visualization.
+It uses in-situ photoluminescence (PL) and (grazing incidence) wide-angle X-ray scattering (GI-WAXS) data as well as logged process parameters as input.
+The GI-WAXS data have to be pre-processed, e.g. calibrated and integrated, using XRDSol.
+MMAnalysis will look for one folder per sample to analyze, which should contain three subfolders: a folder labeled "GIWAXS" containing the scan.dat-output from XRDSol, a folder labeled "PL" containing the individual PL spectra as recorded at the beamline, and a folder labeled "Logfile" containing the file created by the LabView process control software at 12.3.2.

 ## Requirements